PART 5301 -

 (19) Any other legal issue at the discretion of the Contracting Officer or supporting legal office.

-(C) In addition to the general conditions identified in 5301.602-2(c)(i)(A) above, contracting officers must obtain legal review on Operational contract actions and SMC contract actions expected to exceed $500,000 and on AFMC Non-Operational contract actions expected to exceed $1,000,000, as follows:
+(C) In addition to the general conditions identified in 5301.602-2(c)(i)(A) above, contracting officers must obtain legal review on Operational contract actions expected to exceed $500,000 and on AFMC and SMC Non-Operational contract actions expected to exceed $1,000,000, as follows:

 (1) Solicitations and amendments, except administrative amendments